laskowskaaleksandraa/p2p-process-analysis-sql/README.md

 - Median and percentile metrics used instead of averages for skewed operational data.
 - Delayed and on-time populations analysed separately where required.
 - Concentration metrics used to prioritise highest-impact segments.
-- Outputs structured for downstream reporting in Excel and PowerPoint.
+- Outputs prepared for reporting in Excel and PowerPoint.
 - Assumptions and trade-offs explicitly documented.